 During the ‘000’ phone call, accurate description of the patients’ condition by a bystander at the scene of a road crash is important for effective prioritisation of ambulance dispatch, and also for the provision of first-aid instructions by the call-taker.
 Based on a series of scripted questions prescribed by the Medical Priority Dispatch System (MPDS), the call-taker attempts to determine the severity of injury and the required ambulance priority.
 For road crashes, an approach for determining the need for urgent medical care could be using on-scene characteristics of the crash such as airbag deployment, involvement of vulnerable road users such as pedestrians or requirement for extrication.
 This research proposes to investigate the on-scene crash characteristics that are associated with patient acuity for those involved in a road crash.

 Why my research is important

 Through improved identification of patients requiring urgent care, the proposed research represents a potential improved efficiency in the allocation of limited ambulance resources by reducing over-triage of road crash victims.
 Whilst outcomes for road crash patients are unlikely to improve from this research there is indirect benefit for other patients.

 Ellen has worked as an analyst for various state and federal government departments.
 She is skilled in the analysis of complex linked datasets.

 Nicole Frances Mckenzie PhD thesis: Post-resuscitation care after out of hospital cardiac arrest: Identification of in hospital prognostic determinants

 MPH, PG Dip (Critical Care), B Nurs, RN

-Mr David Majewski PhD Thesis: Pre hospital identification and management of sepsis in Western Australia
+Dr David Majewski PhD Thesis: The epidemiology of out of hospital cardiac arrests in Western Australia

 Elaine Schneiker PhD Thesis: Communication factors and triage accuracy in emergency calls to ambulance services for suspected Stroke